 Once students are registered for the School of Pharmacy & Pharmaceutical Sciences Commencement Ceremony, further instructions will be communicated via your UB email account.

-In the Tickets and Guest Information section below, please see the information marked "For Your Safety -- Prohibited Items."
-This information applies to graduating students as well.
+In the Tickets and Guest Information section below, please see the information marked "For Your Safety;" this information about security procedures and prohibited items applies to graduating students as well.

 There are no admission tickets for this ceremony.
 Participating degree candidates may invite as many guests as they desire.

 Seating is on a first-come, first-served basis.
 Guests will be permitted to enter the hall at 4:30 p.m., no earlier.

 The Guest Info section of this website has all the information your guests need to know about directions and parking, seating (including seating for children and infants), accessibility and visiting campus.